carnegiemellonracing/monorepo/README.md

     - `git remote add template git@github.com:carnegiemellonracing/stm32f413-template.git`
     - `git pull template master`
     - `git push -u origin master`
+4. Clone all submodules:
+    - `git submodule update --init --recursive`
-4. `grep -Hn 'XXX' .* *` will provide a list of locations that should be edited.
+5. `grep -Hn 'XXX' .* *` will provide a list of locations that should be edited.
     - For each location, please do the right thing for your board.
     - Much of this is peripheral configuration (e.g. pin setup, IDs, etc.).
     - Some of these are RTOS tasks that should get more fleshed-out behavior.
-5. **Replace this README section** with something specific to your board!
+6. **Replace this README section** with something specific to your board!
 Ideas:
     - What modules do you use, and why?
     - Catalog of device and pin configurations
         - What settings did you choose, and why?